g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

   IPV4 Index: 108
     Start Index : 0, Size : 5000, Label-Range: [ 10001, 15000 ]
 ```
-Everything is ok, label blocks defined and the segment-id is correct!
+Everything is set—label blocks are defined and segment-ids are correct!

-Now, let's make a SR-TE, I particularly don't like make this manually, if you will adopt the SR-MPLS it's time to think in a controller to made the TE decisions.
-Or, continue with RSVP, this is a particular opinion btw.
+Now, let's create a SR-TE.
+Personally, I don't like doing this manually; if you adopt SR-MPLS, it is time to consider a controller for TE decisions.
+Alternatively, you could continue with RSVP, though that is just my opinion.

-To accomplish the goal without specify the SIDs, we need to enable the auto-translate in the segment-list.
-This knob translate the IP address in SID automatically to define the segment-list.
-Then, we need to set the segment-list into the SR-TE.
+To accomplish the goal without specifying SIDs, we need to enable auto-translate in the segment-list.
+This knob automatically translates the IP address into a SID to define the segment-list.
+Then, we apply the segment-list to the SR-TE.
 ```
 set protocols source-packet-routing segment-list sl-r1 auto-translate set protocols source-packet-routing segment-list sl-r1 1 ip-address 10.0.0.8